821869798/com.unifan.ides/README.md

 # Multi IDE Support for Unity

-No more install multiple IDE-specific packages like Cursor, Windsurf, Kiro, Trae, Trae CN, Qoder.
+No more install multiple IDE-specific packages like Cursor, Windsurf, Kiro, Trae, Trae CN, Qoder, Antigravity.
 This package provides seamless multi-IDE support for Unity.

 ## Installation